Moving to Qatar and planning to drive? This guide explains everything you need to know about getting car insurance in

 - deliberate or intentional damage to the car.

 Additionally, some comprehensive policies only provide a limited amount of medical or legal coverage and some companies refuse to offer comprehensive insurance to cars over five years old.
 Check your policy for exclusions and conditions before signing.

 Some companies also offer a third intermediate form of insurance known in many places as third-party, fire, and theft.
 This covers third-party liability, accidental damage to and theft of your own car but won’t cover your costs in accidents where you are at fault.

 Car insurance costs

 Car insurance premiums in Qatar are based around the current value of the vehicle.
 Expect to pay in the region of 4-7% of the value per year in premiums, depending on the level of coverage you purchase.
 Some companies have minimum value premiums; for example, the lowest annual premium they offer is QR 1,000.

-In addition to this, the driver profile is taken into account.
+In addition to this, they consider the driver profile.
 For example, driver age and driving history.
-Premiums increase if you are considered to be a higher risk.
+Premiums increase if you are are a higher risk.

 Most policies include an excess or deductible.
 This is the amount you need to pay towards any claim you make.
 You can choose to increase your excess in order to lower your monthly/annual premiums, which will save you money if you don’t make any claims.